stevana/pipelining-with-disruptor/README.md

 (5.02 secs, 898,096 bytes)
 ```

-Using sharding we can get an even faster running time:
+Using sharding we can get an even shorter running time:

 ```haskell
 queueSleepSharded :: P () ()